OCFL/extensions/docs/NNNN-schema-registry.md

 In this case, a background process may discover or be informed of any new OCFL objects/versions.
 This process can asynchronously process the object contents, retrieve the required schemata and perform necessary registrations with the schema registry.

-The values of digestAlgorithm and identifierDigestAlgorithm should not be changed once the registry is initialised.
+The values of `digestAlgorithm` and `identifierDigestAlgorithm` should not be changed once the registry is initialised.
 If changing the digest is unavoidable, all existing entries in the registry must be updated to the new algorithm(s).

 ### Registering a schema with the extension

 * New OCFL objects/versions must be inspected for JSON, XML files and references to external schema ($schema / XML-DTD etc) are extracted.
 This may occur periodically or be triggered by creation of a new or updated OCFL object.
 * For each referenced schema:
-  * The local filename is derived by hashing the schema's identifier using the configured schemaDigestAlgorithm.
+  * The local filename is derived by hashing the schema's identifier using the configured `identifierDigestAlgorithm`.
   * The manifest object in schemata_inventory.json must be checked for this key.
     * If this identifier is not already present in the schema repository:
       * A copy of the remote schema must be retrieved, and stored in the schemata/ directory with the derived local filename.
       * The local copy's digest must be calculated with the configured digestAlgorithm.
       * The schemata_inventory.json must updated:
-        * a new key must be created in the manifest object, with the properties 'digest' and 'identifier'.
+        * a new key must be created in the manifest object, with the properties `digest` and `identifier`.
       * The schema_inventory.json’s sidecar file must also be updated with the appropriate checksum.
     * If the schema's checksum is already registered, the identifiers must be compared to exclude the possibility of hash-collision (malicious or otherwise).
       * If the identifiers match, the schema is already registered and no further action needs to be taken.